volunteer

 Dec 28, 2016 12:41 am

-I Hope your hospital is better than ours in Texas.
-When our local UOAA grouptried to assist they wanted to run background checks & treat us as non paid employees subject to their employment rules.
-It got to be more & more demands when all we wanted to do was lend support to those that need to understand what it is to live with an ostomy for whatever the reason.
-It's very scared time and who better to help than people that live the life?
+I hope your hospital is better than ours in Texas.
+When our local UOAA group tried to assist, they wanted to run background checks and treat us as unpaid employees subject to their employment rules.
+It became more and more demanding when all we wanted to do was lend support to those who need to understand what it is to live with an ostomy for whatever reason.
+It's a very scary time, and who better to help than people who live the life?

-I understand HIPPA complicates the volunteer world but I would have loved to have had a contact with someone that had already gone through the surgery & day to day activities & challenges.
-Than a real live ostomate?
+I understand HIPAA complicates the volunteer world, but I would have loved to have had contact with someone who had already gone through the surgery and day-to-day activities and challenges.
+Who better than a real live ostomate?

 I applaud you for wanting to help others.
-We need to stick together &
+We need to stick together and

 CharK63